dkerr64/homekit-ratgdo/README.md

 Over-the-Air (OTA) updates are supported, either directly from GitHub or by selecting a firmware binary file on your computer.
 Follow the steps below to update:

 * Navigate to your ratgdo's ip address where you will see the devices webpage, Click `Firmware Update`

+> [!NOTE]
 > When you open Firmware Update the ratgdo device performs a flash memory CRC check.
 If this fails a warning message is shown.
 Please see the Flash CRC Errors section below before proceeding.

 [![ota](docs/ota/ota.png)](#ota)
 * Update from Github